polkadot-js/api/docs/start/types.extend.md

 pub type Address = AccountId;
 ```

-Here the template was customized from the node defaults and the API needs to know how to map these types otherwise transactions will fail.
-As such the correct types that needs to be added here would be -
+Here the template was customized from the Substrate node defaults and the API needs to know how to map these types.
+Failure to make adjustments means transactions will fail.
+With this in mind the correct types that needs to be added here would be -

 ```js
 const api = await ApiPromise.create({